-20 (c) APS has not been candid about its own business interests.
-Examination of these interests 21 is essential in order to find a proper solution for all concerned.
+(c) APS has not been candid about its own business interests.
+Examination of these interests is essential in order to find a proper solution for all concerned.

 (d) The above material describes very basic regulatory, business and economic concepts.
 It is not likely that APS is oblivious to them.
-Accordingly, the perception is that APS's proposal reflects a rejection of the public interest goals established by the Federal and Arizona governments and the Commission in favor of its self interests.
+Accordingly, I believe it fair to say that APS's proposal reflects a rejection of the public interest goals established by the Federal and Arizona governments and the Commission in favor of its self interests.
 Actions speak louder than words.
-Its proposed tariffs make rooftop solar uneconomic and, thus, it seems to be saying we want out, here are our interconnection requirements, and the rest of you do whatever you want.
+Its proposed tariffs make rooftop solar uneconomic and, thus, it is saying we want out, here are our interconnection requirements, and the rest of you do whatever you want.